 limited to Venom.

-that was made famous on the Hellhammer recordings.
-There is a certain groove that is found on this song that makes it seem
+riffing that was made famous on the Hellhammer recordings.
+There is a certain groove that is found on this song that makes

-like a leftover track from Apocalyptic Raids or something.
-The drumming is pretty standard, here, and it makes one
+it seem like a leftover track from Apocalyptic Raids or something.
+The drumming is pretty standard, here, and it

-wonder why it was so hard for them to find someone.
-There are faster sections, but the band insisted on keeping
+makes one wonder why it was so hard for them to find someone.
+There are faster sections, but the band insisted on

-the catchy vibe, putting an end to the speed.
+keeping the catchy vibe, putting an end to the speed.
 The drums get a bit more interesting, right before the final lead break.
-During

-these sections, the song appears to be building energy yet it keeps returning to the mid-paced riff.
-There is a lot of potential,
+During these sections, the song appears to be building energy yet it keeps returning to the mid-paced riff.
+There is a lot

-here, but it doesn't seem as if it is ever realized.
-The song ends with some feedback and semi-chaotic sounds, but it pales
+of potential, here, but it doesn't seem as if it is ever realized.
+The song ends with some feedback and semi-chaotic sounds,

-Storms".
+the Storms".
 Thankfully, they learned a little bit since then and managed to put a little more energy into this track.
-The guitar
+The

-riffs are a lot better, sounding more Metal and less Punk.
+guitar riffs are a lot better, sounding more metal and less punk.
 Still, the influence doesn't seem completely lost.

-removed from Hellhammer as to warrant changing the name and trying to distance themselves from that project.
-It doesn't appear
+far removed from Hellhammer as to warrant changing the name and trying to distance themselves from that project.
+It doesn't

-they did that much to differentiate the newer material, as it could have been released under the Hellhammer name and no one
+appear they did that much to differentiate the newer material, as it could have been released under the Hellhammer name and

-Celtic Frost fans.
-This is, probably, why the only decent songs from here were added to the US release of their debut E.P.
+for Celtic Frost fans.
+This is, probably, why the only decent songs from here were added to the US release of their debut

-to make it a full-length.
+E.P. to make it a full-length.
 Aside from the first song, this is pretty mediocre stuff.
-I can't exactly recommend this, as one
+I can't exactly recommend this, as

 (18 Apr.
 2009)